 Held every three years since 1984, IEEE Sections Congress provides IEEE Section leadership with an opportunity to impact the future of IEEE.
 Attendees are able to network with other Section leaders, participate in training programs and develop recommendations to guide the future of IEEE.
-Congress attendees also learn how to utilize IEEE resources to maximize their effectiveness as IEEE volunteer leaders.
+Congress attendees also learn how to utilize IEEE resources to press as IEEE volunteer leaders maximize their effectiveness as IEEE volunteer leaders.